 - Make sure you open an elevated Prompt by right-clicking the Command Prompt search result and selecting Run as administrator.

 - Enter this command and press Return:

 - Next, type in the following SFC command and hit Enter:

-In case that did not solve the issue, you can give a try to Restoro that will scan your PC and automatically repair any issues related to the system slowing down.
+In case that did not solve the issue, you can give a try to Fortect which will scan your PC and automatically repair any issues related to the system slowing down.

 - Open the Command Prompt as an administrator as covered within the first three steps of the previous resolution.

 - Tap in this disk scan command and hit Enter: